renatolinsdigital/vanilla-js-spa/README.md

 # Vanilla Javascript SPA

-This project is about adding to my portfolio a Single Page Application built with just Vanilla JS.
-See this in action [here](https://vanilla-js-spa.doolien.repl.co).
+This project is about adding to my portfolio a Single Page Application(SPA) built with Vanilla Javascript.
+You can see it in action [here](https://vanilla-js-spa.doolien.repl.co).

 # Screenshots